5hidobu/5hidobu.github.io/_posts/temp_file.md

 <p align=center><img src="https://github.com/user-attachments/assets/dce80ff1-c736-4aef-8502-7e48b72ae05e" /></p>

-TL:DR :
-A malware cannot simply make a call to a function since it has no idea where it is in memory.
+> **TL:DR** A malware cannot simply make a call to a function since it has no idea where it is in memory.
 It has to retrieve the address.

 Not-so TL:DR :
 To interact with its runtime environment, malware must execute various API calls.
 Some of these functions may already be loaded into the memory of the compromised application, while others might reside in DLLs that the malware needs to load itself.
 To achieve this, malwares typically uses the `LoadLibrary` function to load a DLL, and then it calls `GetProcAddress` to find the specific function within that DLL.
 Both `LoadLibrary` and `GetProcAddress` are located in `kernel32.dll`, which is usually pre-loaded in the memory space of the exploited application.
 Consequently, malware often inspects the application's memory to locate `kernel32.dll`, enabling it to examine its export table for essential functions like `LoadLibrary` and `GetProcAddress`.